cihantugrulcicek/3DMCLP/README.md

 This repository contains Python codes developed for the paper "3-D Dynamic UAV Base Station Location Problem".

 DMCLP_Main: Main file to run the simulations.
 All the arguments and parameters should be defined in this file.
+The main file creates and save all instances and solutions to different txt files.

 DMCLP_Gurobi: Contains necessary code to solve an instance by Gurobi solver.